Getting Started as a High School Official

-In order to become an official, you should contact an officials’ board’s secretary or president in both the sport you are interested as well as the section of the state you wish to work.
-Each official’s board will have a process to enroll and train new officials.
+The MIAA does not directly train game officials.
+Game Officials who wish to register with the MIAA should first contact an official's board secretary or president in both the sport you are interested as well as the section of the state you wish to work.
+Each official’s board will have a process to train new officials.
+Once trained locally, on-line registration using Arbiter will begin the process of MIAA registration, which includes a background check.

 Why Become an Official

-- Membership qualifies you to officiate MIAA Tournament events
+- Enrollment qualifies you to officiate MIAA Tournament events.

 Nominate an Official for MIAA Game Official of the Year